tensorflow/tfjs-core/README.md

 (e.g. `https://unpkg.com/deeplearn@0.2.0`), which you can find in the [releases](https://github.com/PAIR-code/deeplearnjs/releases) page on GitHub.
 After importing the library, the API will be available as `deeplearn` in the global namespace.
-We recommend assing a shorter alias `var dl = deeplearn` at the beginning of the file:
+We recommend declaring the `dl` alias at the top of the file:

 ```js
 var dl = deeplearn;